rmottola/Arctic-Fox/js/src/devtools/rootAnalysis/README.txt

     without the `CFLAGS` and `CXXFLAGS` settings from http://trac.wildfiregames.com/wiki/StaticRootingAnalysis .)

-2. Have the Goanna build prerequisites installed.
+2. Have the Gecko build prerequisites installed.

 3. In this directory, run these commands.